Sminnie09/ST558Project2Repo/READMEtemplate.md

 ## Histogram

 The histogram below shows the distribution of `shares` using the training data set.
+The majority of the number of shares are on the lower end with some higher outliers.
 The `geom_histogram` function from the `ggplot2` library was used to create the histogram.

 ``` r
 g <- ggplot(weekdayDataTrain, aes(x = shares))